Eitan Tibi

-Eitan Tibi (or Eytan, איתן טיבי; born 16 November 1987) is an Israeli footballer who plays as a centre-back for Hapoel Be'er Sheva.
+Eitan Tibi (or Eytan, איתן טיבי; born 16 November 1987) is an Israeli professional footballer who plays as a centre-back for Israeli Premier League club Hapoel Be'er Sheva and the Israel national team.

 Early life

 Tibi was born in Jerusalem, Israel, to a Sephardic Jewish family.

-Career
+Club career

 Tibi started his career in the youth teams of Beitar Haifa and Maccabi Netanya.
 In 2006–07 he signed for Beitar Jerusalem for four years at the age of 19.
 On his senior year with the club he could not break into the first team and in 2007–08 he was loaned to Hapoel Ra'anana.
 In 2008–09 he was loaned again to HaKoach Ramat Gan.

 In 2009–10 Tibi returned to Beitar Jerusalem and played 21 league games with the club, before signing a two-years contract with the Belgian side Charleroi.
 After just 9 games with the club and his inability to find a place in the starting lineup, he decided to return to Israel.